bulldogslucky13/like-police/README.md

 | Action | Command Options | Providable Options | Example |
 |:---:|:---:|:---:|:---:|
 | remind after a given duration (in whole minutes) | `remind`, `stalk`, `stake out`, `get on it` | Time (in whole minutes, eg. 60) <br /> `defaut = 10` | `@LikePolice, remind me to check these texts in 10`

+## Known Limitations
+- For now, all reminders must be under 60 minutes (anything over 60 minutes will remind you in 60 minutes)
+- Only 2 reminders can be set at the same time :unamused:

+Enjoy! - CB